thinow/aws-kinesis-consumer/README.md

 ## FAQ

-### Why not using AWS CLI to consume an AWS Kinesis Stream ?
+### What is the motivation ?
+What is the issue with AWS CLI ?

 The [AWS CLI](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/kinesis/index.html) is able to fetch records from Kinesis, but the users need to list the shards, to generate iterator tokens, use subsequent tokens, delay